RDX463/Pass-1-and-Pass-2-assembler/README.md

 7.Run the program(Their are total 3 classes : Pass1,InstTable,TableRow)

 For Pass two Same procedure only add empty text file of:IC.txt,LITTAB.txt,SYMTAB.txt,Pass 2

+For Shortcut Download the files and Paste in the Directory of Eclipse/Eclipse-workspace And open the eclipse application and click on files and select the option of the Open Project from File System And select the Directory of the Projects From the Eclipse/Eclipse-workspace you have pasted